 You’ve probably heard of the two adults-only dining options onboard Disney Cruise Line ships, Remy and Palo.
-Remy is fine French dining onboard the Disney Dream and Disney Fantasy, and Palo is Northern Italian cuisine on all four Disney ships.
+Disney cruise dining at Remy is fine French dining onboard the Disney Dream and Disney Fantasy, and Palo is Northern Italian cuisine on all four Disney ships.
 Yes, they are extra.
 Are they worth it?
 Absolutely!
 My husband and I shared a romantic dinner at Remy during our 7-night Western Caribbean cruise on the Disney Fantasy.
 Here’s our experience and why Remy should be on your bucket list.

 Remember the Disney film Ratatouille?
 The title character is named Remy and is a gifted chef (albeit a rat).
 Disney Cruise Line chose to name its flagship fine dining restaurant after Remy.
 Simply put, this delightful dining experience had me at “bonjour” from the moment we arrived and were greeted with a red rose to our parting “au revoir.”
 For a romantic meal for couples, Remy is unparalleled.

-Dining at Remy on Disney Cruise Line
+Disney Cruise Dining at Remy

 First question: why try Remy?